aerospike/aerospike-client-c/examples/README.md

 `--ttl-support`/`--no-ttl-support` flags remain available as overrides when probing is unavailable.

-PR CI uses this runner for a dedicated examples check with a `libev` build on a representative community server configured in `.github/pr_examples_server.json`.
-That check fails on real example failures or inventory drift, while capability-gated examples may be reported as skipped when the target server does not satisfy their manifest requirements.
+PR CI uses this runner for a dedicated examples check with a `libev` build on an explicit examples server defined in `.github/pr_examples_server.json`.
+That server currently points at an EE image and a checked-in SC namespace config in `.github/aerospike/examples-ee-sc.conf`.
+The check fails on real example failures or registry drift, while version-gated examples may still be reported as skipped when the configured server does not satisfy their manifest requirements.

 Pre-launch skip handling currently covers: